tvroley/AzureBlobStorageBeginnerTutorial/README.md

 ### Enable your code to utilize Azure Libraries

 * After the other using statements at the top of Program.cs, add the following using statements.
-The Azure packages downloaded With NuGet before need these namespace declarations.
+The Azure packages downloaded With NuGet earlier need these namespace declarations.

 ```C#
 using Microsoft.Azure;